Stein Diffusion Guidance: Training-Free Posterior Correction for Sampling Beyond High-Density Regions

-We study the problem of approximating ground-truth (genuine) rewards using parametric classifier/reward models.
-In many applications, genuine rewards are computed by non-differentiable oracle functions, which cannot be directly used in standard diffusion guidance methods.
-Classifiers are trained to learn these genuine rewards and produce approximate (nominal) rewards, serving as differentiable proxies for classifier-based diffusion.
-However, due to the finite number of training samples, classifiers tend to provide reliable nominal rewards only within the support of the training data distribution.
+\paragraph{Reward overestimation and off-manifold sampling.} In many applications, true (genuine) rewards are computed by non-differentiable oracle functions, which cannot be directly used in training-free diffusion guidance methods.
+Reward models and classifiers are trained to learn these genuine rewards and produce approximate (nominal) rewards, serving as differentiable proxies for diffusion models.
+However, due to the finite number of training samples, reward models tend to provide reliable signals only within the training data support.
 This limitation becomes more severe in low-density sampling problems. \citet{uehara2024fine} first formulated this issue and proposed an entropy-regularized control approach, which is equivalent to solving a costly stochastic optimal control problem.
-In our case study, the absence of regularization leads the reward model to produce highly unreliable estimates of the true reward during the early stages of the sampling process (Figure~\ref{fig:reward}.b), resulting in the generation of novel molecular structures that lack drug-likeness and are difficult to synthesize (Figure~\ref{fig:reward}.a and Figure~\ref{fig:radar}).
-Additionally, the score models are often misdirected away from the generative manifold (Figure~\ref{fig:reward}.c and~\ref{fig:reward}.d).
-On the generative manifold $\mathcal{M}_T$, high-density regions are typically associated with low data scores; in non-low-density settings, the score models for predicted clean (denoised) samples tend to move from high-score to low-score regions during the sampling process.
-SDG provides an efficient regularization strategy via the Stein correction mechanism, which improves reward estimation accuracy (Figure~\ref{fig:reward}.b), promotes the generation of more realistic and synthesizable molecules (Figure~\ref{fig:reward}.a and Figure~\ref{fig:radar}), and preserves sampling within the generative manifold (Figure~\ref{fig:reward}.c and~\ref{fig:reward}.d), particularly in challenging low-density problems.
+In our case study, the absence of regularization leads the reward models to produce highly unreliable estimates of the true rewards during the sampling process (Figure~\ref{fig:reward}.b), termed as \textit{reward overestimation}.
+Moreover, this leads to the generation of novel molecular structures that lack drug-likeness and are difficult to synthesize (Figures~\ref{fig:reward}.a and \ref{fig:radar_jak2_main}).
+Additionally, the model scores vanish and are misdirected away from generative manifolds (Figure~\ref{fig:reward}.c and~\ref{fig:reward}.d).
+Further details on the sampling score dynamics are provided in Appendix \ref{subsec:dynamic}.
+In contrast, the Stein correction enables SDG to act as an efficient regularization mechanism that (i) improves genuine reward estimation accuracy (Figure~\ref{fig:reward}.b), (ii) promotes the generation of more realistic and synthesizable molecules (Figure~\ref{fig:reward}.a and Figure~\ref{fig:radar_jak2_main}), and (iii) preserves sampling within the generative manifold (Figures~\ref{fig:reward}.c and ~\ref{fig:reward}.d), particularly under challenging low-density conditions.